-- Conclude evening events by 10 pm.
-Events at the stadium shall conclude by 10 pm.
-To the maximum extent reasonable and feasible, games shall be scheduled to account for the extra time that may be needed in the event that games end in a tie and require overtime play. - Reduce PA System Output and Usage.
-Measures to reduce PA system output shall be employed, to the extent feasible, including focusing the sound within the bleacher areas and minimizing spillover of PA system sound into surrounding residential areas.
+- Conclude Scheduling evening events to conclude by 10 pm.
+Evening events at the stadium shall be scheduled to conclude by no later than 10 pm.
+To the maximum extent reasonable and feasible, recognizing that events such as football games may occasionally go into overtime.games shall be scheduled to account for the extra time that may be needed in the event that games end in a tie and require overtime play. - Reduce PA System Output and Usage.
+Measures to reduce PA system output shall be employed, to the extent feasible, including focusing to focus the sound within the bleacher areas and minimizeing spillover of PA system sound into surrounding residential areas.
 Additionally, PA system settings shall also be established at the minimum levels required for intelligibility over background crowd noise.
-A limiter shall be included in the PA system to ensure that this maximum level is not exceeded or that the amplifier setting is not increased.
-Finally, where usage of the proposed PA system is not specifically needed for certain events or activities, the usage of the PA system shall be prohibited.
+PA settings shall be set and maintained for all evening and nighttime events so that the maximum noise level at the edge of the Jesuit High School property boundary adjacent to noise-sensitive uses shall not exceed 70 dBA Lmax, which is anticipated to result in at least 3 dBA reduction compared to documented current PA noise levels at the property line.
+A limiter shall be included in the PA system to ensure that this this performance standard is met.
+Prior to building permit approval, the applicant shall test the PA system and adjust settings and design if necessary, to document compliance with this performance standard maximum level is not exceeded or that the amplifier setting is not increased.
+Finally, where usage of the proposed PA system is not specifically needed for certain events or activities, the usage of the PA system shall be prohibited. - Restrict Usage of Artificial Noise Makers.
+Artificial noisemakers (including bullhorns, cowbells, airhorns, megaphones, etc.) are prohibited items.
+All bags are subject to search at the gates, and attendees will not be permitted entry with such items.